SadiyaSamreen117/awscloud/linux/commands.md

 # LINUX COMMANDS
-## In this iam going to show some basic Linux commands.
+## In this we are going to learn some basic Linux commands.

 1.The below command is used to list files and directories in the current working directory.
 ~~~